 I have a child in this School and have come to the conclusion that the place offers a poor teaching environment and the unit staff lie and cover for each other when things go wrong.

-As Amy appeared intelligent, might not boredom/inappropriate education, have lead to her third label, almost impossible to avoid if you are young lively and bored, Attention Deficit Hyperactivity Disorder (ADHD), a rare, some say non existent condition, that, has now been extended into a pharma lucrative epidemic, see
+As Amy appeared intelligent might not boredom/inappropriate education, have lead to her third label, almost impossible to avoid if you are young lively and bored, Attention Deficit Hyperactivity Disorder (ADHD), a rare, some say non existent condition, that has now been extended into an epidemic see

 ADHD The Disorder The Drugs The Inside Story.
 By Alan Schwarz.